-If you’re using Instagram to grow a brand or business you’ve likely seen that blue ‘Promote’ button at the bottom of your post and asked yourself “Does that even work?
+If you’re using Instagram to grow a business you’ve likely seen that blue ‘Promote’ button at the bottom of your post and asked yourself “Does that even work?
 Should I do it?
 How do I do it?”

 Promoted or “Sponsored Posts” on Instagram do work in the sense that when you promote a post, Instagram shows that post to a new audience that would have otherwise never seen it.
 When you reach a new audience, more people discover your business, and if they like the content you create on Instagram, there is a higher likelihood that they’ll follow and engage with your account and/or buy whatever it is that you’re selling.
 The value in that is clear…